-There are four carcinogenicity studies available which were performed with either EDTMP-Na or EDTMP-H (Table 9).
-All four studies are oral life-time (two-years) studies with daily substance administration in rodents, three using rats (Study Report (1985), Calvin et al. (1988), Study Report (1986c)) and one using mice (Study Report, 1986c).
-Except for the study by (Calvin et al., 1988) test substance administration was performed using gavage.
+For EDTMP-CaNa no carcinogenicity studies were reported.
+Instead, there are four carcinogenicity studies available which were performed with either EDTMP-Na or EDTMP-H (Table 9).
+All four studies are oral life-time (two-years) studies with daily substance administration in rodents, three using rats (Study Report (1985), Calvin et al. (1988), Study Report (1986c)) and one using mice (Study Report, 1986d).
+Except for the study by Calvin et al. (1988) test substance administration was performed using gavage.
 As the pH value in the test solutions of the oral gavage studies was adjusted with sodium hydroxide, the actual substance tested is EDTMP-Na in these studies.
 However, as discussed above, hydrolysis of EDTMP-H and EDTMP-Na takes place at neutral or physiological pH and exposure to the undissociated substance after oral application is considered to be less likely.
-Therefore, the test substance name is referred to as EDTMP-Na for the gavage studies whereas the general discussion refers to EDTMP-H/-NA.
+Therefore, the test substance name is referred to as EDTMP-H or EDTMP-Na for the gavage studies whereas the general discussion refers to EDTMP-H/-Na.

-Study Report (1985) in rats was judged to be the most relevant carcinogenicity study for EDTMP-H/-Na as the study was performed similar to OECD TG 453 covering a wide dose range and is comprehensively documented (available as study report).
+Study Report (1985) in rats was judged to be the most relevant carcinogenicity study for EDTMP-H/-Na/CaNa as the study was performed similar to OECD TG 453 covering a wide dose range and is comprehensively documented (available as study report).